How to File a Jobsite Accident Report and Protect Your Work Injury Case

 Notify Your Employer of the Event

 Your accident might be covered by workers compensation.
 The time you have to file a workers compensation claim varies from state to state.
 In Illinois, you have 45 days to notify your employer that you got hurt at work if they do not already know.
-And you have 3 years to open a case by filing a Workers Comp case at the Illinois Workers Comp Commission.
+You have 3 years to open a case by filing a Workers Comp case at the Illinois Workers Comp Commission.

 In a serious jobsite accident, the notice requirement is pretty much taken care of.
 Because if you have a serious injury witnessed by everyone, they cannot claim they didn't know it happened.